 Aberdeenshire Professional Photographer, Royal Deeside, with Photo Library of Aberdeenshire & Scotland, Scottish Aurora Borealis displays and photographs of Ancient Egyptian sites from Cairo to Abu Simbel

 EGYPTIAN TRAVEL ADVICE FOR PHOTOGRAPHERS

-Apologies for not making any galleries to date but my best material is still viewable on Crooktree.com.
-I felt that anyone planning a trip to Egypt might benefit from my recent experiences during MAY 2005 & October 2007, my last visit to Egypt.
-I would not wish to offer an opinion about the situation in 2017 especially for those wanting to take extensive photography like myself.
+I felt that anyone planning a trip to Egypt might benefit from my experiences during up to October 2007, my last visit to Egypt.
+I would not wish to offer an opinion about the situation in 2019 especially for those wanting to take extensive photography like myself.
 The last trip in 2007 was to Minya and Fayoum areas, so off the beaten track, less tourist friendly e.g. in quality of hotels in Minya and lacking in services such as postcards and stamps.
 Toilets on the trains (First Class) were a disgrace so be warned and a lot of rough road journeys including climbing to main rock cut tombs but the tomb paintings at Bani Hasan a wow although no photographs allowed.